gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

  4 - write the result to the tidyDataset2.txt

- A copy of both as available in this folder to future examinations.
+ A copy of both files are available in this folder to future examinations.